+Sauerkraut, a fermented cabbage dish with a rich history, offers more than just a tangy flavor and crisp texture.
 Sauerkraut, or “sour cabbage,” is a probiotic-packed fermented superfood that has received renewed attention and popularity in recent years, and for good reason.
 The health benefits of sauerkraut are multi-faceted, ranging from its nutritional value to its friendly bacteria strains that positively affect the immune system, digestion, mood, and even weight loss.
 Let’s examine the health benefits of sauerkraut and learn how we can make it at home.

 Sauerkraut is Nutritious

 The nutritional value of sauerkraut is one of its many health benefits.
-According to the USDA, 1 cup of sauerkraut contains less than 1 g of fat, but is packed with 4 g of fiber, 42 mg of calcium, 18 mg of magnesium, 28 g of phosphorus, 241 g of vitamin K, and almost 21 g of vitamin C. Though it is high in sodium, even a small portion can provide great benefits.
+According to the USDA, 1 cup of sauerkraut contains less than 1 g of fat but is packed with 4 g of fiber, 42 mg of calcium, 18 mg of magnesium, 28 g of phosphorus, 241 g of vitamin K, and almost 21 g of vitamin C. Though it is high in sodium, even a small portion can provide great benefits.

 Fermented foods like sauerkraut are rich in probiotics, or live microorganisms that include good bacteria and yeasts.
 These probiotics help to enhance a fermented food’s nutritional qualities, meaning that sauerkraut has more vitamins and nutrients than raw cabbage does before fermentation.
 Fermentation also makes food more digestible, allowing your body to use the nutrients more effectively.